"THIS REVIEW IS SPOILER-FREE"

 However, little do we know.
 Since the advent of SAO in that same year, Isekai genre has started a steady development in all aspects, and then somehow soared recently with SAO itself took a partial role of setting the ball rolling for this.
 Despite being the most popular and beloved anime in 2012, SAO anyhow gradually received one-upping hatred from its own viewers, which has casted plenty of questions with hardly any reasonable answers related to this incredible 180-degree turn.

-I have always been a fan of SAO, not owing to the over-idealistic romantic relationship between Kirito and Asuna that numerous friends of mine admitted, but the whole novel notions and ideas Reki Kawahara intending to deliver.
+I have never been such a fan of SAO, but I do not hate it either.
+This is partly because of the whole novel notions and ideas Reki Kawahara intending to deliver throughout this franchise.
 An exceptional VR world of Aincrad that blew us away with its magnificent looks and feels, the creative and innovative concept of introducing future technology (which is yet to be a daydream at the present) right in year 2012 as well as the hidden message that, on behalf of game addicts, expressed their inquiry about “What does real world mean?”.
 Such hilarious and foolish this type of question is.
 Howbeit, being dedicated enough to scrutinize this from its core in order to figure out the most reasonable answer is not a simple task.
 Deprivation of dedication is what thwarting us.

 So, what brings about this lack among Isekai genre, or to be more specific, among SAO franchise?